 Do a Fleet enema 2 to 3 hours before you leave for each of your treatments.
-Remember to also take psyllium or methylcellulose powder and simethicone tablets every day until your treatment is finished.
+Remember to also take methylcellulose powder and simethicone tablets every day until your treatment is finished.

 After you check in at the reception desk, have a seat in the waiting room.
 When they’re ready for you, your radiation therapists will tell you to change into a gown.
 You should keep your shoes on during the treatment.

 Some people will need to have a full bladder for their treatment.
 If your doctor decides this is needed, your therapist will tell you how much water to drink and when to begin drinking it.